13 Atmospheric Properties

 Satellite Drag

-Satellites in low Earth orbit will encounter drag from the residual atmosphere causing their orbits to decay.
+Satellites in low Earth orbit will encounter drag from the residual atmosphere causing their orbits to decay slowly.

 Are there aerosol particles in the atmosphere?

 Yes!
 An interesting fact about the atmosphere is that it contains tiny particles known as aerosols, which play a significant role in various atmospheric processes.
-Aerosols can be natural or human-made, including dust, pollen, volcanic ash, soot, and pollutants.
+Aerosols, including dust, pollen, volcanic ash, soot, and pollutants, can be natural or human-made.
 Despite their small size, aerosols can profoundly impact climate and weather patterns.
 They can scatter and absorb sunlight, affecting the amount of solar radiation reaching the Earth’s surface.
 This, in turn, can influence temperature patterns and the formation of clouds.
 Aerosols also play a crucial role in the formation of cloud droplets.
 They act as “seeds” around which water vapor can condense, forming tiny droplets that make up clouds.
-Without aerosols, clouds would not form as easily or effectively.
+Without aerosols, clouds would not form as quickly or effectively.

 Summary & Closure